cloudmesh-community/sp19-222-92/project-report/report.md

 :warning: fix copy paste errors.

 :wave::wave::wave::wave::wave::wave::wave::wave::wave::wave::wave::wave::wave::wave::wave::wave::wave:
 This paper is full of plagiarizm and must be returned so the authors fix it.
-ANy time you use " .... " it must be followed with a citation or that quotes.
+Any time you use " .... " it must be followed with a citation or that quotes.
 Please make sure you have taken the IU plgiarizm certificat, or looked at the material we provide!!!!!!!!!!!!!!!!!!!!!!!!!!!

 :wave: there is no such thing as additional analysis, integrate it in your main paper, if your title does not fit, you need to adjust that